-This discussion has a particular focus on Lucy Kittridge, a prominent character in Goliath Season 1, but who is barely recognisable as the same character between the draft script and the aired TV show, although she is a lawyer in both.
+This review has a particular focus on Lucy Kittridge, a prominent character in Goliath Season 1, but who is barely recognisable as the same character when comparing the draft script and the aired TV show—except that she’s a lawyer in both.

-It turns out that Lucy’s character was, in part, rewritten to accommodate a new key character who, as it happens, slots in very nicely, as you will see.
+It turns out that Lucy’s character was, in part, rewritten to accommodate a new key character who, we will see, slots in very nicely.

-After writing this review, I subsequently learned that Goliath Season 1 was originally intended to consist of 10 episodes but ended up as eight episodes, with episode three revamped to open the story as episode one, the pilot.
+After writing this review, I subsequently learned that Goliath Season 1 was originally intended a 10-episode season but ended up as eight, with the third episode revamped to open the story as the pilot.
 This explains a lot.

 In the first season of this legal drama series, Lucy Kittridge is a quietly ambitious young lawyer, not too long into her career it feels, who works for top legal firm Cooperman McBride.
 She is assigned a key role on the legal team defending her firm’s biggest client, the global military technology giant, Borns Tech.